 Each case is judged on its own merits.
 Your case will depend on the compelling hardship you present to the Board, as well as the degree of opposition by neighbors or Registered Neighborhood Organizations.
 According to Denver Zoning Code 18.104.22.168, you must show an unnecessary hardship according to the listed criteria.
 This flow chart simplifies this area of the code.

 The rules of the Board require a MINIMUM of full 10 days posting for the Notice of Public Hearing sign.
 This is interpreted as starting at 8 am on the Saturday listed on the Application.
 Failure to post the sign Saturday morning will result in the case being continued to allow for proper posting at the subject property, or dismissal of the appeal by the Board.

 The written decision from the Board will list all those who appeared at the hearing and signed in as support or oppostion.
 We can photocopy any exhibit presented during the hearing, as our cases are a matter of public record.

 Original documents presented as exhibits to the Board may be returned to the owner 30 days after the date of the hearing.
+Let us know if you would like any of your exhibits returned to you.
 However, should the Board's decision be appealed to the Denver District Court under a "106 action" the original exhibits are presented to the District Court at that time.